-The current drive is a great attempt to clean ancient water sources before the onset of rains.
-Preserving our heritage, I feel is of utmost importance.
-A large number of Baoris were built by the royalty in 19th Century which are now in disrepair & bad shape requiring urgent restoration.
-I hope to do few more write up on such Baoris in Jaipur pretty soon.
+This stepwell clean-up drive is a great attempt to clean ancient water storage system before onset of rainy season.
+Preserving our heritage is important.
+A large number of Baoris were built by royalty over the last few Centuries which are now in disrepair requiring urgent restoration.